|

 Ray Rush, Director |

 Ray Rush, Director, works with Stantec Consulting Services in client focused role, leading teams to design and implement digital solutions for complex problems.
 His work is focused in the water and environmental fields.
 He serves as a trusted advisor, working with clients to understand their needs, clearly define the work, and deliver.
 These solutions often involve GIS as a component.
-For 25 years, he has enjoyed the variety of work from serving as a consultant.
+For over 25 years, he has enjoyed the variety of work from serving as a consultant.
 Ray’s background includes engineering, geographic information systems, system integration, and application development.
 He is both a licensed Professional Engineer and certified GIS Professional.
-He has been a member of KAMP for 10 years and has presented at several annual conferences.
+He has been a member of KAMP for over 10 years and has presented at several annual conferences.
 When he’s not in the office, Ray enjoys spending time with family and friends.
 When weather is good, he likes getting outside to run, bike, paddle, or hike.
 Although recently Ray has been picking up the guitar, don’t look for him on a stage anytime soon. |

 |